 - This recipe moves quickly once the onions have browned.
 Before you begin cooking, have all ingredients (especially the spices) prepped and ready to go.

 - For this recipe, I use chicken thighs or chicken tenders – the little strips of meat attached to the underside of the chicken breast.
 If you don’t have them, you can also use chicken breast.
+I have also heard back from several people that they successfully used bone-in chicken and the recipe worked.

 - Before adding the chicken, be sure to pat it dry with a paper towel.
 All the ingredients are measured specifically so that there’s no soggy rice in sight.